Consciousness-Inspired Spatio-Temporal Abstractions for Better Generalization in Reinforcement Learning: : Spatially Temporally Abstract Planning

 \subsubsection{Pruning}

 In this paper, we limit ourselves only to checkpoints from a return-unaware conditional generation model, leaving the question of how to improve the quality of the generated checkpoints for future work.
 Without learning, the proxy problem can be improved by making it more sparse, and making the proxy problem vertices more evenly spread in state space.
-To achieve this, we propose a pruning algorithm based on $k$-medoids clustering \citep{kaufman1990medoids}, which requires pairwise distance estimates between states.
-During proxy problem construction, we first sample a larger number of checkpoints, and then cluster them and select the centers (which are always real states).
+To achieve this, we propose a pruning algorithm based on $k$-medoids clustering \citep{kaufman1990medoids}, which only requires pairwise distance estimates between states.
+During proxy problem construction, we first sample a larger number of checkpoints, and then cluster them and select the centers (which are always real states instead of imaginary weighted sums of state representations).

 Notably, for sparse reward tasks, the generator cannot guarantee the presence of the rewarding checkpoints in the proposed proxy problem.
 We could remedy this by explicitly learning the generation of the rewarding states with another conditional generator.
 These rewarding states should be kept as vertices (immune from pruning).